PhantomBanditX/Impossible-Travel-Alert/README.md

 ## 🛠️ **Containment, Eradication, and Recovery**

 - **Outcome:**
-   The alert was determined to be **True Benign**:
+   The alert was determined to be a **True Positive**:
-   - Account activity aligned with expected behavior.
+   - Account activity exhibited suspicious and anomalous behavior.
-   - Users logged into locations within reasonable proximity and timeframes.
+   - User logged into locations within an impossible travel distance and timeframes.

 - **Next Steps:**
    - 🔍 Pivot to analyze additional activity for these accounts using: